Duvey314/austin-green-energy-predictor/README.md

 ### Data Cleaning and Analysis
 Pandas will be used to clean the data and perform an exploratory analysis.
 Further analysis will be completed using Python.

-### Database Storage
-Mongo is the database we intend to use, and we will integrate Flask to display the data.

 ### Machine Learning
 SciKitLearn is the ML library we'll be using to create a classifier.